patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Collaboration

-If I want to engage in written, verbal, or video conversation, on a one-to-one, one-to-many, or many-to-many basis, in a synchronous or asynchronous manner, then I may sign the **communication accord**.
-People may continue to communicate via E-mail, WhatsApp, WeChat, Signal, Facebook Messenger, et cetera, however choosing to communicate with other participants through this accord offers the foundation of ethical behaviour and reputation mentioned above.

 If I want to organize or participate in physical gatherings, then I may sign the **events accord**.
 Events are open to all participants, specifying the theme, location, dates and times, and capacity.
 As above, choosing to organize events with other participants through this accord offers the foundation of ethical behaviour and reputation.

 If I want to share my knowledge, then I may sign the **collective knowledge accord**.
 From the accord could spring subsequent accords, where participants collectively develop dictionaries, textbooks and learning materials, an encyclopedia, or a world map.